GlosuU/bayograff/README.md

 ## TODOS

--   ensureIndex is deprecated.
-Use createIndex instead.
--   Add Anecdaynotes.
-Sidebar in ReportermSingleView
 -   Add Factales.
 Sortingbuttons should not sort by startdate
+-   Sidebar of anecdaynotes in ReportermSingleView
 -   Add Home and About Pages
 -   Include HTML tags in Latex
--   Add Profile Page
+-   Add Profile Page.
+Add delete all data there.
 -   Images same size, different images for Reps, Anecs and Facts
 -   Add Footer
 -   Add Video